Frequently Asked Questions

 Most of Somerville suffers from very poor internet service or none at all.
 In other parts it’s a bit faster but still unreliable.
 And the upload speeds are poor.
 We've spoken with the typical Internet service providers.
 We are the last place they would invest their money to build a better network, because investing where there are more customers per mile is more profitable than in rural towns.
 But it's not OK for the people and businesses of Somerville to be left out of those opportunities.

 When we have to tell people looking to buy or rent or build here that there isn't fast internet, or reliable internet or even any internet service where they are looking, it hurts our town.
-When small business people have only slow and/or expensive internet options, or no option it costs them time and money that make competing difficult.
-It's a problem residents have lived with for too long.
+When small businesspeople have only slow and/or expensive internet options, or no option it costs them time and money that make competing difficult.
+It's a problem resident have lived with for too long.
 And it's holding us back.
 From telemedicine to education to business to entertainment options, the internet is an increasingly critical part of everybody's daily lives.
 Whether for students to do homework, adult learners to take online coursework, online workers to be able to work from home, or businesses to conduct their business online, it's a problem we must solve!

 Just because the internet providers won't invest here doesn't mean we can't have a reliable high-speed Fiber-Optic network.
 It just means that it's time for us to take control of our own destiny by building our own — a municipally owned fiber-to-the-home (FTTH) broadband network.